Atlanta Drug Crime Attorney

 They include, but are not limited to:

 The punishments a person can face for a drug crime conviction are harsh.
 The exact penalties a court can levy depend on the type and amount of substance involved, as well as the offense allegedly committed.

 A few of the potential conviction penalties include the following:

 - Possessing or using drug paraphernalia: Up to 12 months in jail and/or up to $1,000 in fines

 - Trafficking 28 grams or more but less than 200 grams of ecstasy: Between 3 and 30 years in prison and/or a fine of up to $250,000

 - Trafficking 200 grams or more but less than 400 grams of cocaine: At least 15 years' imprisonment and/or a fine of $300,000.

 - Possessing marijuana: Between 1 and 10 years in prison and/or between $1,000 and $5,000 in fines.

 Why Our Atlanta Drug Crimes Attorney Is the Right Choice for You

-Back by over two decades of experience, E. Jay Abt fights for results that make a difference in the lives of his clients.
-Every story has two sides, and we can make sure that yours will be heard in the courtroom.
+Backed by over two decades of experience, E. Jay Abt fights for results that make a difference in the lives of his clients.
+Every story has two sides, and our Atlanta drug crime attorneys can make sure that yours will be heard in the courtroom.
 Over the years, our firm has developed a relationship with local courts, ensuring that your case receives the attention it deserves.
 At The Abt Law Firm, LLC, we know how the prosecutors in the area work and will build your defense around their strategies and tactics.